 - A list of URLs to relevant websites (if applicable).

-Submitted materials should be representative, rather than exhaustive; the committee strongly encourages that longer documents (e.g., program reviews) be excerpted or summarized.
+Submitted materials should be representative, rather than exhaustive.
+Additionally, the committee strongly encourages that longer documents (e.g., program reviews) be excerpted or summarized.
 Total materials submitted should not exceed 50 pages—and, where possible, they should be combined into a single PDF.

 - 2015: No selection